-The nervousness inhibits their ability to take action in the direction they want to go.
+The nervousness inhibits shy womens' ability to take action in the direction they want to go.
 They want to talk to a particular guy, but they can't.
-They want to be able to wittily chat back to someone and make a good impression, but in the moment they just want to escape their nerves, and they do so by clamming up until the guy goes away.
-They might give someone their number, but be too scared to answer his text when he contacts them.
-Or they may really want to date someone, but wimp out and say no when they're asked out.
+They want to be able to wittily chat back to someone who approaches them, but in the moment they just want to escape their nerves, and clam up until the guy goes away.
+They might give someone their number, but be too scared to answer his text.
+Or they may really want to date someone, but wimp out and say no when he asks her out.

 Naturally they can also be shy about other steps further along in the dating process.
-They're likely going to feel anxious about those first few kisses, or may be really inhibited, self-conscious, and insecure when they start to fool around with someone.
+They're likely going to feel anxious about those first few kisses, or may be really inhibited, self-conscious, and insecure when they start to fool around with a guy they're seeing.

 Being really hard on themselves

 Keeping with the nature of shyness, once a woman has finished the above-mentioned type of nervous conversation with a guy, she'll probably start beating up on herself.
 "Ugh, I totally blew it.
 He came and talked to me and I barely said anything back.
 Now he'll think I'm not interested" or "I turned bright red like I always do and made absolutely no sense when I opened my mouth to talk to him" or "I'll never meet anyone being shy like this.
 I get too terrified and shut down when a guy I like is around."
 They may also have more generally negative opinions of themselves, like that they're boring, or that no one will like them because of how quiet and awkward they are, or that they're not very good looking.